artem-demidov/nbrbapi/README.md

 # nbrbapi

-This is the Nbrb API client binding for node.js.
+This is the Nbrb API client binding for node.js for work with National Bank o Belarus currency information.

 ## Example using the Nbrb API language detection endpoint
 ```javascript